Relevant legislation and authorities |

 31) Pre-notification consultations

 The FCL does not contemplate pre-notification consultations.
-Normally the agencies’ merger control officials accept to have informal pre-notification meetings with the parties to a transaction in order to address general questions and consultations regarding the merger to be filed.
+Normally the agencies’ merger control officials accept to have informal pre-notification meetings with the parties to a transaction in order to address general questions and consultations regarding the merger to be filed or the interpretation of thresholds.
 However, please note that they are not allowed to review information or to give formal advice or preliminary conclusions.
 In practice, the meetings are requested just to address certain general consultations and are only recommended in complex cases, where the parties may be unsure if a transaction is subject to merger control.

 32) Special rules on timing of notification in case of public takeover bids and acquisitions on stock exchanges